mavlink/mavlink-devguide/en/services/gimbal_v2.md

 The listed component IDs should be used where possible (other ids may be used as long as the [MAV_TYPE](../messages/common.md#MAV_TYPE) is correctly set to [MAV_TYPE_GIMBAL](../messages/common.md#MAV_TYPE_GIMBAL)).

-#### Mapping from gimbal managers to gimbal devices
+#### Mapping from Gimbal Managers to Gimbal Devices

-Each gimbal manager needs to announce which gimbal it maps to.
-It is a 1:1 relationship, each gimbal manager is responsible for one gimbal device.
-However, multiple gimbal managers can be implemented on the same MAVLink component.
+Every *Gimbal Manager* must to publish its associated *Gimbal Device* (there is a 1:1 relationship) in its [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION) message.

-E.g. an autopilot can implement two gimbal managers in order to control two gimbal devices.
+A particular MAVLink component can implement multiple gimbal managers (e.g. an autopilot can implement two gimbal managers in order to control two gimbal devices).

-#### Addressing of gimbal devices
+#### Addressing of Gimbal Devices {#gimbal_device_addressing}

-Gimbal manager commands and messages have a param respective field to indicate the gimbal device component ID that they intend to control.
-However, the message needs to be sent to the gimbal manager.
-If all gimbal devices should be controlled this param/field can be set to 0 signalling "all".
+*Gimbal Manager* commands and messages have a param field to indicate the component ID of the *Gimbal Device* that they intend to control.

+A system that wants to control a *particular* gimbal device will send messages to the component that has the manager(s), specifying the particular device to be controlled.

+If all gimbal devices should be controlled (on the component that has the gimbal managers), this param/field can be set to 0 (signalling "all").

-## Implementation and messages
+## Implementation and Messages

-### Messages between ground station and gimbal manager
+### Messages between Ground Station and Gimbal Manager

-#### Discovery of gimbal manager
+#### Discovery of Gimbal Manager

 A ground station should initially discover all gimbal managers by sending a broadcast [MAV_CMD_REQUEST_MESSAGE](#MAV_CMD_REQUEST_MESSAGE) for [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION).
-Every gimbal manager should respond with [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION).
+Every gimbal manager should respond with `GIMBAL_MANAGER_INFORMATION`.

-The [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION) contains important information such as gimbal capabilities ([GIMBAL_MANAGER_CAP_FLAGS](#GIMBAL_MANAGER_CAP_FLAGS)), maximum angles and angle rates, as well as the `gimbal_component` which is the component ID of the gimbal device controlled by this gimbal manager.
+The `GIMBAL_MANAGER_INFORMATION` contains important information such as gimbal capabilities ([GIMBAL_MANAGER_CAP_FLAGS](#GIMBAL_MANAGER_CAP_FLAGS)), maximum angles and angle rates, as well as the `gimbal_component` which is the component ID of the *Gimbal Device* controlled by this *Gimbal Manager*.

-#### Gimbal manager status
+#### Gimbal Manager Status

-A gimbal manager should send out [GIMBAL_MANAGER_STATUS](#GIMBAL_MANAGER_STATUS) at a low regular rate (e.g. 5 Hz) to inform the ground station about its status.
+A *Gimbal Manager* should send out [GIMBAL_MANAGER_STATUS](#GIMBAL_MANAGER_STATUS) at a low regular rate (e.g. 5 Hz) to inform the ground station about its status.

-#### Manually controlling a gimbal using MAVLink
+#### Manually Controlling a Gimbal Using MAVLink

 A ground station can manually control a gimbal by sending [GIMBAL_MANAGER_SET_ATTITUDE](#GIMBAL_MANAGER_SET_ATTITUDE).
 This allows controlling the gimbal with angles, or angular rates, or both.

-### Messages between gimbal manager and gimbal device
+### Messages between Gimbal Manager and Gimbal Device

-#### Discovery of gimbal device
+#### Discovery of Gimbal Device

-The MAVlink node where the gimbal manager is implemented needs to discover gimbal devices by sending a broadcast [MAV_CMD_REQUEST_MESSAGE](#MAV_CMD_REQUEST_MESSAGE_2) for [GIMBAL_DEVICE_INFORMATION](#GIMBAL_DEVICE_INFORMATION).
+The MAVlink node where the *Gimbal Manager* is implemented needs to discover *Gimbal Devices* by sending a broadcast [MAV_CMD_REQUEST_MESSAGE](#MAV_CMD_REQUEST_MESSAGE_2) for [GIMBAL_DEVICE_INFORMATION](#GIMBAL_DEVICE_INFORMATION).
-Every gimbal device should respond with [GIMBAL_DEVICE_INFORMATION](#GIMBAL_DEVICE_INFORMATION).
+Every gimbal device should respond with `GIMBAL_DEVICE_INFORMATION`.

-The MAVLink node should then create as many gimbal manager instances as gimbal devices found.
+The MAVLink node should then create as many *Gimbal Manager* instances as *Gimbal Devices* found.

-#### Control of a gimbal device
+#### Control of a Gimbal Device

-To control the angle and/or angular rate of the gimbal device the message [GIMBAL_DEVICE_SET_ATTITUDE](#GIMBAL_DEVICE_SET_ATTITUDE) should be used.
+To control the angle and/or angular rate of the *Gimbal Device*, use the message [GIMBAL_DEVICE_SET_ATTITUDE](#GIMBAL_DEVICE_SET_ATTITUDE).
 If the gimbal manager has multiple gimbal control inputs available it should deconflict them as explained below.

-#### Autopilot state for gimbal device
+#### Autopilot State for Gimbal Device

 The autopilot should also send the message [AUTOPILOT_STATE_FOR_GIMBAL_DEVICE](#AUTOPILOT_STATE_FOR_GIMBAL_DEVICE) to the gimbal device.
-This data is required by the gimbal device's attitude estimator (horizon compensation), as well as to anticipate the vehicle's movements (e.g. the feed forward angular velocity in z-axis, so the current yaw intention).
+This data is required by the *Gimbal Device* attitude estimator (horizon compensation), as well as to anticipate the vehicle's movements (e.g. the feed forward angular velocity in z-axis, so the current yaw intention).

-### Gimbal device broadcast/status messages
+### Gimbal Device Broadcast/Status Messages

 The gimbal device should send out its attitude and status in [GIMBAL_DEVICE_ATTITUDE_STATUS](#GIMBAL_DEVICE_ATTITUDE_STATUS) at a regular rate, e.g. 10 Hz.

-This message is a meant as broadcast, so it's not only sent to the gimbal manager but also to the ground station directly.
-It is the only message from the gimbal device to the ground station directly.
+This message is a meant as broadcast, so it's set to the GCS, *Gimbal Manager*, and all parties on the network (not just *Gimbal Manager*, like all other messages).

-### Gimbal manager deconfliction rules
+### Gimbal Manager Deconfliction Rules

 It is possible for multiple components to want to control a gimbal at the same time: e.g. a ground station, a companion computer, or the autopilot running a mission.
 This can create situations where the gimbal would receive conflicting messages from the different components, and hence may behave unintendedly or unexpectedly from the viewpoint of one of the components (and ultimately the user).
 Thus, decision making is required in order to establish proper and predictable gimbal operation.

-The deconfliction of various inputs is the task of the gimbal manager.
-The gimbal manager should implement the rules below:
+The *Gimbal Manager* must deconflict the various inputs by implementing the rules below:

 1. If an attitude has been set using a command ([DO_GIMBAL_MANAGER_ATTITUDE](#MAV_CMD_DO_GIMBAL_MANAGER_ATTITUDE), [DO_SET_ROI_LOCATION](#MAV_CMD_DO_SET_ROI_LOCATION), [DO_GIMBAL_MANAGER_TRACK_POINT](#MAV_CMD_DO_GIMBAL_MANAGER_TRACK_POINT), or [DO_GIMBAL_MANAGER_TRACK_RECTANGLE](#MAV_CMD_DO_GIMBAL_MANAGER_TRACK_RECTANGLE) it takes precedence over any other input until a [DO_GIMBAL_MANAGER_ATTITUDE](#MAV_CMD_DO_GIMBAL_MANAGER_ATTITUDE) with `GIMBAL_MANAGER_FLAGS_NONE` or a [DO_SET_ROI_NONE](#MAV_CMD_DO_SET_ROI_NONE) is set.
    Commands will interfere with each other, whichever command is received last takes precedence.
 2. A gimbal angle or tracking location initiated by a command can be nudged by [GIMBAL_MANAGER_SET_ATTITUDE](#GIMBAL_MANAGER_SET_ATTITUDE) if the "nudge bit" is set.
 3. A gimbal angle or tracking location initiated by a command can be overridden by [GIMBAL_MANAGER_SET_ATTITUDE](#GIMBAL_MANAGER_SET_ATTITUDE) if the "override bit" is set.

 #### Nudging